rajeevmandava/POI_Utilities/README.md

 # POI_Utilities
 Apache POI Utilities

+Hi Friends,

-Soon a small class of Apache POI Utilities for populating a Java list in to a file will be available.....Keep watching...
+I would like to share with you a small Apache POI Utility that can help you in populating a list of String data into a row or column.
+It can also help you in given a Named Rage.

+Thanks,
-Rajeev
+Venkata Rajeev Mandava